vocalpy/vocalpy/docs/user/howto/segmentation-ir-metrics.md

 ### Segment audio

-To set ourselves up to analyze the results below, we will make a Python dictionary that maps a string `'name'` (for the algorithm we are testing) to the :class:`list` of :class:`vocalpy.Segments` returned by the algorithm.
+To set ourselves up to analyze the results below, we will make a Python dictionary that maps a string `'name'` (for the algorithm we are testing) to the {py:class}`list` of {py:class}`vocalpy.Segments` returned by the algorithm.
 Since we test the same algorithm twice with different parameters, we will think of this name as a "condition" (the three conditions we outlined above).

 To actually get the results, we will write a loop.
-Inside the loop, we will use the :class:`vocalpy.Segmenter` class.
+Inside the loop, we will use the {py:class}`vocalpy.Segmenter` class.
 This class takes has two parameters: a `callback` function, and the `params` (parameters) we will pass to that function.
 Each time through the loop, we will make an instance of the `Segmenter` class by passing in a specific `callback` and set of `params` as the two arguments.
 Then when we call the `segment` method on that instance, the class will call the `callback` function.
 So, at the top of the loop, we define a tuple of 3-element tuples that we iterate through.
 Each 3-element tuple has the condition `name`, the `callback` and the `params` we will use with it.